LokimuKH19/SymPhONIC/WhyWeakFNO/Readme.md

 > In short: minimal strong-point anchoring + global spectral representation = high efficiency and accuracy.

 ### Performance Comparison on a non-trival case:
 See the new experiment in `FNOvsCNNvsDNNwithBoundary`, 2d-steady state Burger's Flow in a channel.
+FNO still has obvious advantage during the first 500 epoch of training, showing a faster convergence speed.
 ![non-trival](boundary.png)